socioboard/Socioboard-5.0/Docker.README.md

 The docker network IP is not important and can be changed freely.

 ### Changing Exposed Ports:
-If for example port 8000 on your machine is in use and you want to change the frontend to port 8989.
-You will need to edit `docker/docker-compose.yaml` and change `"8000:8000"` to `"8989:8000"`.
-You will also need to change the URL scheme in `docker/socioboard/init.sh` to match.
+If port(s) 80 and/or 443 are in use on your system you will need to edit `docker/docker-compose.yaml` and change `"443:443"` to `"8443:8443"` for example.
+You will also need to change the port(s) in your docker `.env` file.

+NOTE: When serving https on a port other than 443, the http redirect will no longer work.
+You will either have to modify the redirect in `docker/nginx/nginx-socioboard.conf` or handle it with your own reverse proxy(if you're using your own reverse proxy AND non standard ports I'd suggest handling the redirect there).

 ## Creating an Account
-Navigate to your endpoint(`http://localhost:8000 by default) and create a new user by signing up.
+Navigate to your endpoint(`https://socio.mydomain.example) and create a new user by signing up.
 You will receive a message in the top right corner stating "Registration Failed - Unauthorized", this means you've registered but the activation link could not be emailed(no email set up).

 There are 2 ways to edit users:
 ### Method 1 - CLI: